 Skip to main content

-Live updates from the high school wrestling state tournament
+Read the recap: High school wrestling state tournament crowns team champions

 Strib Varsity

-The individual round of 16 began Thursday.
-The day concludes with the team competition championships.
+The individual round of 16 began Thursday, and the day concluded with St. Michael-Albertville, Simley and Staples-Motley winning team state titles.

 Comment